 At the time I had a small collection of well-used recipe books, a source of inspiration, but I was always on the lookout for new ideas for nutritious meals that were quick and easy to prepare.
 I also wanted meals that the whole family would all eat and enjoy.
 There was no internet, so I used to source recipes from library books, friends and magazines.

-Their being able (and willing) to cook would serve two purposes: in the short term, it would help our household function more effectively and efficiently; in the long term, it would help them appreciate food and meal preparation and become competent cooks as adults.
+Their being able (and willing) to cook would serve two purposes.
+In the short term, it would help our household function more effectively and efficiently.
+In the long term, it would help our children appreciate food and meal preparation and become competent cooks as adults.

-Clearly, this didn’t just happen.
-It was the result of a deliberate strategy on my part.
+Clearly, the fact that our teenage children could “cook” was the result of a deliberate strategy on my part.

-What I did with our children replicated what my mother had done with my brother and me when we were growing up.
+What I did with our children replicated what my mother had done with my brother and me.

 My mother, like her mother before her, was an excellent cook.
 She learnt and practised these skills at home, as a child and as a young woman.
 She loved cooking: It was obvious.

-I recall Saturday mornings and the activity in our kitchen, when my mother would do the week’s baking: apple pie (using her own homemade sweet shortcrust pastry), jam drops, Kentish cake or pumpkin scones.
+As a child, I recall the activity in our kitchen on Saturday mornings, when my mother would do the week’s baking: apple pie (using her own homemade sweet shortcrust pastry), jam drops, Kentish cake or pumpkin scones.
 The cake and biscuit tins were replenished with homemade goodies.
 Sundays were equally busy.
-Every Sunday, without fail, she prepared roast chicken or roast lamb with baked vegetables, followed by a wonderful dessert such as lemon meringue pie.
+Every Sunday, without fail, she prepared roast chicken or roast beef with baked vegetables, followed by a wonderful dessert such as lemon meringue pie.